thomasplevy/fakeblock/readme.txt

 == Description ==

-With less than 10 active installs, Fakeblock is the OC WordPress community's privacy software plugin that's also anti-piracy.
+Fakeblock allows you to prevent public access to your website and ensure users can't pirate your websites content.

 == Installation ==

 1. Install the plugin.
 2. Activate it.
+3. Enable privacy and anti-piracy modes under the Fakeblock menu item.

 == Changelog ==

-= v1.0.0 - 2019-03-21 =
+= v1.0.0 - 2019-03-22 =
 -----------------------

 + Initial Public Release